 If you’ve seen this word on an invitation and it’s thrown you, you should know you’re not alone.
 So much so, that we’ve written a whole post on what on earth a lounge suit actually is.
 In short?
 Despite how it sounds, this is not what you wear to lounge around at home, but actually just a one-name-suits-all term for any smart suit that’s not tails or morningwear.

-And finally, we reach black tie weddings.
-Also formal, but usually a sign the event’s more of an evening do, or at least taking place late in the afternoon.
-It’s also relatively strict, in that you’ll need to wear a tuxedo or dinner jacket and accessories traditionally stay within the black bow tie plus white pocket square camp.
+Got a black-tie wedding invitation.?
+This formal dress code is usually a sign the event’s more of an evening do, or at least taking place late in the afternoon.
+It’s also relatively strict, in that you’ll need to wear a tuxedo or dinner jacket and accessories traditionally stay within the black-bow-tie-plus-white-pocket-square camp.
 But while there are rules, there’s also space for a little personality: an on-trend double-breasted jacket, peak satin lapels or skipping the bow tie in favour of a silk scarf are all small but impactful ways to stand out.

 There’s also a chance your invitation will have the word ‘optional’ next to ‘black tie’.
 While this might sound like you have a choice, it’s really more that the couple would prefer you to wear this, even if they don’t want to strictly enforce it.
 In other words: if you can, you should.